Code-Institute-Submissions/Damianjacob-MS3-Battleship-Game_MarResub/README.md

 8. "As a user who has different devices, i expect the site to be responsive and to work on all my devices"
 9. "As a user, if i enter an incorrect address i want to be able to return to the homepage without using the back button"
 10. "As a user who has many tabs open, i want to be able to recognize each site by its icon"

-## Site Owner Goals
-1. To have an good-looking site that incourages users to play
-2. To have an clear layout and a page with instructions for the user
-3. Have an intuitive interface
-4. Have social media links in the site
-5. Have a site that is responsive on all devices

 ## Design Choices
 I wanted to create a site that looks fun but still clean, so i opted to go for something very minimalistic, with a very simple layout and just three main colors.